demetrigeras/partynisi-fe/README.md

 Home Page: This is where all there profiles are display where you can click on another users profile to see other events.
 The Profile button will take you to your profile page.

 Profile Page: This is where you will be able to create an event, edit event or delete an event.
+It will also show existing events that you have previous created.